 Payment of fines or penalties levied by the Merchant Bank or Card Processor

-Network Security: This involves the theft or loss of PII, PHI or corporate confidential information on a policyholder’s computer system or by a third party who is storing, hosting or processing such information on the insured’s behalf (such as a vendor, cloud provider).
-Network security also includes losses arising from a denial of service attack, hacking attack, or the unauthorized introduction by an unauthorized party or a rogue employee of malware or spyware.
+Network Security: This involves the theft or loss of PII, PHI, or corporate confidential information on a policyholder’s computer system or by a third party storing, hosting, or processing such information on the insured’s behalf (such as a vendor, cloud provider).
+Network security also includes losses arising from a denial of service attack, hacking attack, unauthorized introduction by an unauthorized party, or a rogue employee of malware or spyware.
 Specific examples include:

 Skimming at point of service terminals by card skimming devices

-Malware which captures credit cards at point of sale terminals
+Malware that captures credit cards at the point of sale terminals

-Phishing attacks which trick employees into unknowingly downloading software, which launch viruses or malware throughout the policyholder’s computer network, exposing records to the outside attackers
+Phishing attacks to trick employees into unknowingly downloading software, which launches viruses or malware throughout the policyholder’s computer network, exposing records to the outside attackers.

 Theft of data while in transit (once it leaves server in route to its destination)